 The versions of a resource are directly dependent on its resource configuration and resource type.
-Each resource type has their own definition of what it's versions should be.
+Each resource type has its own definition of what its versions should be.
 For example, the versions of a git resource would be the commits of the github repository and the versions of a docker image resource are the image digests.

 If you want to figure out what determines the version of a resource type, it is typically outlined in the `check` behavior for the resource type.
 For example, the git resource uses commits as versions git resource type check behavior.

 The resource checker is responsible for checking for new versions of a resource.
-These versions are then saved into the database and can be viewed from the resource page in the web UI.
+These versions are then saved to the database and can be viewed from the resource page in the web UI.

 Resource versions are used by the build scheduler in order to schedule new builds for a job.

 A common job workflow is to use the latest version of a resource in order to trigger new builds.
 This works most of the time until you run into a situation where you need to run the job using an old version of a resource.
 Concourse provides a solution to this, which is called resource pinning.

 There are two different ways to pin a resource: through the pipeline config and through the web UI.
 Within the pipeline config, you can either pin the resource to a version through the resource configuration or through a get step version configuration.
 If you would like to pin through the web UI, the functionality can be found in the resource version history page which is accessed through clicking into the resource within the pipeline page.